Provincial Policy Manual:

 1. SkyTrain Stations

-SkyTrain station TOAs include SkyTrain and subway stops, and all include a catchment area of 800m, measured as a radius from the centre of each station.
+SkyTrain station TOAs include SkyTrain and subway stops, and all include a catchment area of 800m.
 SkyTrain TOAs encompass a gross land area of 200 hectares (ha) and are comprised of three distinct Tiers:

 • Tier 1 encompasses a gross land area of 12.5 ha within 200m or less from the station.